 - Acting on behalf of directors in defending disqualification proceedings

 - Acting on behalf of companies in professional negligence and fraud claims against auditors

-Our work in respect of traditional partnership disputes includes:
+Our experience in traditional partnership disputes

 - Advising partners (and in the case of LLPs, members) on managing resignations from their firms following a partnership dispute

 - Advising on issues arising out of the dissolution of partnerships including related partnership disputes about property and profit entitlements.

 Recent cases our lawyers have worked on

 - Acting for minority shareholders in a Companies Act claim in respect of the shareholdings in a leading City equities broker

 - Acting for the majority shareholders in a large private software company in a claim against the minority shareholders, arising out of the alleged minority shareholders’ diversion of the company’s assets to other entities